United Kingdom cost-of-living crisis: 2021–2024 inflationary wave

 Energy companies controversially forced entry to some people's homes to install prepayment meters.

 On 8 December 2022, The Guardian reported that according to research by the Joseph Rowntree Foundation, over 3 million UK low-income households could not afford to heat their homes.
-According to the research by the foundation, roughly 710,000 households had difficulty paying for food, heating and warm clothing.
+According to the foundation's research, roughly 710,000 households had difficulty paying for food, heating, and warm clothing.
 The foundation urged the government to increase Universal Credit.
-A government spokesperson said that support for the most vulnerable remained a priority and that millions of the most needy people were being given at least £1,200 in direct payments to protect them against rising prices in addition to the £400 being given to each household towards energy costs.
-The spokesperson said that the support also included a winter energy price guarantee worth approximately £900 for a typical household, and a household support fund was helping people with essential costs, and that the chancellor had announced further efforts to support those most in need in the following year.
+A government spokesperson said that support for the most vulnerable remained a priority and that millions of the most needy people were being given at least £1,200 in direct payments to protect them against rising prices, in addition to the £400 being given to each household towards energy costs.
+The spokesperson said that the support also included a winter energy price guarantee worth approximately £900 for a typical household, a household support fund to help with essential costs, and that the chancellor had announced further efforts to support those most in need in the following year.

-Unpaid energy bills controversially led to energy companies switching customers over to (more expensive) prepayment meters.
+Unpaid energy bills controversially led energy companies to switch customers to (more expensive) prepayment meters.
 The Times found that in some cases, energy companies forced their way into homes to install the hardware.
 Ofgem responded by temporarily banning the practice in February 2023, until new regulations were imposed in January 2024.
 In May 2025, Ofgem announced that eight suppliers would pay compensation to 40,000 customers who had been affected by "inappropriate installation".

 The Joseph Rowntree Foundation said their research showed that hundreds of thousands of households could not afford to protect themselves from cold and that prices of essentials were rising steeply, with energy bills nearly double the level of the previous winter.
 A briefing from the Department of Health and Social Care, detailing the plans they have made to take on thousands of volunteers to counteract staff shortfalls during the 2022/23 winter, included warnings about the impact on hospital admissions that the cold weather, increased fuel prices and cost of living might have, especially for the elderly.

 On 5 September 2023, Birmingham City Council, the largest local authority in Europe, issued a Section 114 notice declaring itself effectively bankrupt.
 In May 2024, the 12-Month CPI, which is the official measure of inflation in consumer prices in the United Kingdom, reduced to the official Bank of England target of 2%.